August 24th 2019, 10:30 am

 Tor will talk about the evolution of human culture and experience and includes some ideas about future forms, systems and possibilities starting from prehistory and leading to a sustainable, ethical and appropriate future culture by way of Spiral Dynamics, cognitive science, Permaculture, and an integral, wholesystem view.

 Tor Matson is a systems thinker and aspiring systems builder, and his book “Why Everything Sucks And How To Fix It” will be finished eventually when the stars align, perhaps this solstice.
-He is currently looking for property for a sustainable village project somewhere in NM.

 (No speaker this month)